aman-roy/til/_posts/2020-11-02-serving-jekyll-on-LAN.md

 bundle exec jekyll serve
 ```

-While serving it on the localhost, sometimes I felt the need of serving it to the whole network.
-Making it available to the whole network will allow the blogger/developer to test the website while it is made on smartphones also.
+While serving it on the localhost, I felt the need of serving it to the whole network.
+Doing that will allow the blogger/developer to test the website on smartphones or other devices while making the changes.

 For serving on the complete local area network, use `--host` flag along with the value `0.0.0.0`.